Back

 User Behavior is Unpredictable

-Gen Z skips long content, preferring quick, digestible information.
-This challenged how I thought users engage with articles.
+Gen Z tends to skip long content, preferring quick, digestible information.
+This challenged my assumptions about how users engage with articles.

 Adapting to User Needs

-I discovered the importance of giving users more control.
-Gen Z values flexibility, and by offering customization options to skip or adjust content, I realized that providing users with a sense of autonomy leads to a more engaging experience.
+learned that Gen Z values flexibility.
+By offering options to skip or adjust content, I saw how giving users a sense of control leads to a more engaging experience.

 Mobile-first

-I learned that designing with mobile in mind isn’t optional—it’s essential.
-I had to ensure that the design was responsive and efficient on smaller screens to keep Gen Z engaged, as they spend most of their time on mobile.
+Designing for mobile isn’t optional: it’s essential.
+I focused on responsiveness and performance to keep Gen Z engaged, as they spend most of their time on mobile devices.

 Next Steps